CometShock/builder-auction-stats/README.md

 ### Nuances
 If the proposer for the next slot is not registered with the relay, the relay will not serve any data responses for that slot (except Flashbots relay).
 In practice, this means that a relay's data response with 0 entries is signaling that the proposer for that slot is not registered.
 Either the proposer is a vanilla block builder, or they are selectively registered with only *some* of the other relays.
-Flashbots block relay appears to serve data responses regardless of proposer registry.

 ### Future Work
 - Error detection & handling in data collection